 If speed and simplicity are the only priorities, TYPO3 is generally not the right tool, and this guide does not attempt to make it so.

-TYPO3 in the public sector: Key facts at a glance
+TYPO3 in the public sector: Key facts

 For public institutions, CMS decisions are rarely based solely on features.
 Legal certainty, operational control, and long-term sustainability are more important than speed or convenience.
 The following overview summarizes how TYPO3 aligns with typical requirements of the public sector in Germany.